Celayix Home » How to Handle a Toxic Work Environment

 What are the signs of a toxic work environment?

-A toxic work environment can manifest itself in a variety of ways.
+An unhealthy work environment can manifest itself in a variety of ways.
 Being able to recognize the signs will help you spot negativity in the workplace and deal with it more effectively and successfully.
 Three elements of a toxic culture were found through data analysis:

 • Failure to promote diversity, equity, and inclusion